zrandles/cody/README.md

 Cody will rebuild the reviews list from the task list, and count you as unapproved because your check box is not checked.

+### Controlling what Pull Requests require reviews

+#### Using a branch filter

+Cody can filter incoming Pull Requests via a branch filter and a filter policy.

+The filter is simply a list of branch names.
+The policy controls whether the filter behaves like a whitelist (only require reviews on Pull Requests that target the branches in this list), or blacklist (require reviews on all Pull Requests except those that target branches in this list).

 ### Using "super reviewers"

 Cody has the concept of "super reviewers".
 These are a list of reviewers that